 Electronic supplementary material to support and enhance scientific research is welcome.
-Authors are encouraged to supply the illustrations and tabulated data as supplementary material if these were not discussed in detail in the manuscript, but straightforwardly confirm the presented findings.
+Authors are encouraged to supply the illustrations and tabulated data as supplementary material if these were not discussed in detail in the manuscript but straightforwardly confirm the presented findings.
 Supplementary files will be published online along with the electronic version of an article.
-Please provide the supplementary material in one of the recommended file formats to ensure that your submitted material is directly usable.
+Please provide the supplementary material to ensure your submitted material is directly usable.
 Authors should submit the material in electronic format and the article and supply a concise and descriptive caption for each file.
 Appropriate reference to the supplementary material must be clearly stated in the manuscript.